 Discussion

 Establishing whether or not species are declining or stable is a challenge for species that are rare throughout their ranges such as B. fraternus and B. variabilis.
 The relative rarity of B. fraternus provides a good example of how measures of persistence, i.e., site-specific confirmations of the presence, of an uncommon species may lead to erroneous conclusions about the local conservation status of a species.
-In this study, only four of the 14 historical county records of B. fraternus were confirmed with contemporary records, which would yield a persistence value of 29%, yet the number of counties in which it occurred state-wide remained unchanged between the two periods.
+In this study, only four of the 14 historical county records of B. fraternus were confirmed with contemporary records, which would yield a persistence value of 29%, yet the number of counties in which it occurred statewide remained unchanged between the two periods.
 An analysis of contemporary persistence at particular localities based on confirmations would indicate a steep decline (>70%), yet our analysis of county-level occurrence suggests that there has been little change in the species within the state.
 Although B. fraternus is widely distributed throughout the Southeastern and Midwestern United States, its relative rarity seems consistent throughout its range (Williams, et al., 2014).
 Over all time periods, the relative abundance of B. fraternus remained below 1% in a survey of museum records of all Bombus occurring in the Eastern United States (Colla, et al., 2012).
 Similarly, B. fraternus accounted for less than 2% of all Bombus records in Illinois, regardless of the sampling period (Grixti, et al., 2009).
 Rare species are often the center of conservation attention, but detecting declines in such species will require novel approaches to overcome innate statistical difficulties (Strayer, 1999).

 The number of county records of B. bimaculatus and B. impatiens has more than tripled between the historic and contemporary periods, while the number of county records of B. pensylvanicus has declined to 61% of historical levels (Fig. 3).
 These changes are consistent with surveys across Eastern North America that have examined these three species using relative abundance methods.
 Rather than comparing count data, relative abundance methods compare the percentage of samples that belong to each category of interest.
 For example, Cameron, et al. (2011) found that among sampled species, the percent of records of both B. bimaculatus and B. impatiens nearly doubled between historical (1900–1999) museum records and contemporary (2007–2009) sample periods.
 In a comparison of 14 species in Ontario, Canada, the relative abundances of B. bimaculatus and B. impatiens more than doubled between surveys in the early 1970s and those in the mid-2000s; B. pensylvanicus was not present at all in the later survey (Colla & Packer, 2008).
 Similarly, in a study of 21 Eastern North American species that compared historical (1864–1990) and contemporary (1991–2009) museum records, B. bimaculatus and B. impatiens were persistent at sites throughout their ranges and exhibited an increase in relative abundance, while B. pensylvanicus was absent from 66% of its former range, although it showed no change in relative abundance (Colla, et al., 2012).
 Our county-level occurrence data show that in Arkansas, B. bimaculatus, B. impatiens and B. pensylvanicus exhibit the same temporal trends that have been observed throughout their ranges.